 RAN2 discussed about BFR and would like to ask the following questions:

-Question 3.1: Is BFR per TRP operation applicable for both mTRP and BM?
-That is, to be used with either Release 15/16 TCI state configuration or Release-17 unified TCI state configuration?
+Question 3.1: Is the new per-TRP BFR operation applicable for both inter-cell mTRP and inter-cell BM?
+That is, can the new per-TRP BFR be used with either Release 15/16 TCI state configuration or Release-17 unified TCI state configuration?

-Question 3.2: If the response to Q3.1 is yes: should the new BFR mechanism (new BFR MAC CE, two BFD RS sets) be supported for inter-“cell” (IE SSB-MTCAdditionalPCI-r17 ) BM too?
-If yes, please explain how it works e.g. if there is any relation between a BFD RS set and a PCI (e.g. one set associated with RS of this serving cell and another associated with RS associated with an additional PCI) or or is there any impact to BFD/BFR with two BFD sets if switching towards beams associated with different PCI occurs.
+Question 3.2: If the response to Q3.1 is yes: should the new per-TRP BFR mechanism (i.e. new BFR MAC CE, two configured BFD RS sets) be supported also for the case when additional PCI is configured for inter-cell BM?
+If yes, please explain how it works e.g.

+Is there is any relation between a BFD RS set and a PCI (e.g. one set associated with RS of this serving cell and another associated with RS associated with the additional PCI)?

+Is there any impact to BFD/BFR with two BFD sets if switching towards beams associated with different PCI occurs?

-Question 3.3: When a serving cell is configured with inter-“cell” operation (IE SSB-MTCAdditionalPCI-r17 ) and includes a single BFD RS set, can the BFD RS set include RS of the serving cell and RS associated with an additional PCI?
+Question 3.3: When a serving cell is configured with inter-cell BM operation (i.e. UE is configured with an additional PCI ) and includes only a single BFD RS set, can the BFD RS set include both 1) RS of the serving cell and 2) RS associated with the additional PCI?

 Question 3.4: When a serving cell use inter-cell mTRP, can the UE be configured with two BFD RS sets?
 If yes, please explain if there is any relation between a BFD RS set and a PCI (e.g. one set associated with RS of this serving cell and another associated with RS associated with an additional PCI).

-4. Simultaneous TCI state update/common TCI state update
+4. Common TCI state ID update

-RAN2 understands that Rel-16 simultaneous TCI state update (based on simultaneousTCI-UpdateList1-r16 and simultaneousTCI-UpdateList2-r16) should be applied for Rel-17 unified TCI state update as well as common TCI state update (based on reference BWP/CC information).

-Question 4.1: Is it correct understanding that Rel-16 simultaneous TCI state update (based on simultaneousTCI-UpdateList1-r16 and simultaneousTCI-UpdateList2-r16) should be applied for Rel-17 TCI state update as well as common TCI state update (based on reference BWP/CC information)?

-In RAN2 meeting, it was proposed to use different RRC parameter (e.g. simultaneousTCI-UpdateList1-r17 and simultaneousTCI-UpdateList2-r17.
-The main motivation is to apply simultaneous TCI state update when Rel-16 TCI state and Rel-17 unified TCI state is configured for different serving cells.
-For example, Rel-17 unified TCI state list is configured in serving cell #1- #4, while Rel-16 TCI state list is configured in serving cell #5-#8.
-In this case, simultaneousTCI-UpdateList1-r17 and simultaneousTCI-UpdateList2-r17 are used to group serving cell #1-#4, while simultaneousTCI-UpdateList1-r16 and simultaneousTCI-UpdateList2-r16 are used to group serving cell #5-8 for simultaneous TCI state update.

-Question 4.2: Do we need to introduce different RRC parameter (e.g. simultaneousTCI-UpdateList1-r17 and simultaneousTCI-UpdateList2-r17?

-Question 4.3: Is there any restriction in configuring Rel-16 simultaneous TCI state update and Rel-17 common TCI state update (based on reference BWP/CC information) in the unified TCI state framework?

-Question 4.4 Is it correct understanding that the Rel-17 simultaneous TCI state update applies only to DL-only/Joint TCI state but not for UL-TCIState?
+RAN2 understands that RAN1 has made an agreement to introduce new RRC parameter(s) to configure the CC list(s) for simultaneous update of CCs that have been configured with Release-17 unified TCI state.
+RAN2 current understanding is that only these new lists can be used when Release-17 unified TCI state is configured and not the Release-16 lists.
+Further, RAN2 understanding is that these respective lists can only include CCs that have corresponding TCI state configuration.
+That is Release-17 CC list can only include cells that have been configured with Release-17 Unified TCI state and Rel-16 CC list can only include cells that have Releas15/16 TCI state configuration.

+Question 4.1: RAN2 would like to ask whether the above understanding is correct?

 2. Actions: